arbyste/jp-mining-note/docs/docs/jpresources.md

 ## Not selecting or copying furigana { .text-yellow }
-If you want to select / copy the main word within Yomichan without copying the furigana, you can use the following CSS:
+If you want to select / copy the main word within Yomitan without copying the furigana, you can use the following CSS:

 ```css